 Websites today are all about high quality images and streaming media.
 With large screens becoming more affordable and the increasing resolutions of mobile and tablet devices, designers are going all out to give their pages that wow factor.
 The result is that modern web pages consist of larger files, which means a lot of data transfer to your visitors before they get to see anything.
 If you receive a lot of traffic or your target audience don't all have fancy high speed connections, this can be a big problem.

 There are plenty of optimisation techniques you can implement, from resizing images and minifying your CSS to implementing a CDN like Amazon CloudFront.
-There are, however, two things you can do in seconds, on almost any Apache server, which can noticeably speed up your page load times.
+There are also two things you can do in seconds, on almost any Apache server, which can noticeably speed up your page load times.

 Secondly, you should consider enabling gZip compression using Apache's mod_deflate module.
 It's a slightly controversial technology and, although it's been around for years, I've only recently started to recommend using it.

 The Deflate module compresses all outgoing data using gZip.
 Web browsers today all have the ability to decompress this data for rendering and, because a web page consists almost entirely of image and text files, which are often very compressible formats, simply enabling gZip compression can hugely decrease the amount of data transferred, which minimises bandwidth requirements.
 For the best performance you should really compress your images manually and leave gZip to compress only text files.

 Paste this in to your .htaccess file to enable text file compression: